This post may contain affiliate links.

 This baked orange chicken recipe is no exception to the ease of the sheet pan meal rules.
 Easy, delicious and it’s all ready in 30 minutes max!

-- I use chicken tenderloins.
+- chicken: I use chicken tenderloins.
 They cook at just the right pace as the broccoli.
 If you only have chicken breasts, then cut them in half long ways to make them more tenderloin like.
 That should do the trick!

-- I typically use navel oranges for this recipe.
+- orange: I typically use navel oranges for this recipe.
 One orange has enough juice and zest for a nice orange flavor.

 The bonus of this baked orange chicken is that I almost always have just about everything on hand to make it.
 If I don’t have fresh broccoli, I have frozen and then I toss that in the microwave and bake the chicken.